aiven/terraform-provider-aiven/docs/resources/opensearch_acl_rule.md

-# Elasticsearch ACL Rule Resource
+# Opensearch ACL Rule Resource

 The Opensearch ACL Rule resource models a single ACL Rule for an Aiven Opensearch service.